Jiehua: “Enjoying Antiquities”《玩古图》by Du Jin 杜堇

-Du Jin was from Dantu in present-day Zhenjiang, Jiangsu Province.
-He established himself as a prominent figure in Ming dynasty painting, known for figure painting, jiehua, and landscape painting.
-Because of the decline of jiehua popularity in the Ming era, Du Jin, along with his jiehua contemporaries, shifted their focus towards creating intimate and intricate representations in small, interior spaces.
-Enjoying Antiquity is an example of this approach, which is in contrast to the architectural detial that characterized jiehua during the earlier Yuan dynasty.
-Notably, Du Jin’s jiehua emphasized figural paintings and relegated architectural structures the background.
+Du Jin was from Dantu who rose to prominence in Ming dynasty painting, known for jiehua and landscapes.
+Since jiehua declined in popularity in the Ming era, Du Jin, along with his contemporaries, shifted their focus to intricate representations in small, interior spaces.
+Enjoying Antiquity is an example of this.
+Du Jin’s work emphasized figures and relegated architectural structures to the background.
 In contrast to the resurgence of colorful palettes in Ming dynasty artwork, Du Jin continued the Yuan-jiehua tradition of the monochrome "baimiao" technique.
-His deep appreciation for the fine-line style of Southern Song painters showcased his versatility and artistic range as a jiehua artist.
+His appreciation for the fine-line style of Southern Song painters showcased his artistic range as a jiehua artist.